dalbosta/ResumeTailor/README.md

    - `Flask` - For API-based interactions.
    - `Streamlit` - For the web interface.
    - `Werkzeug` - For file handling in Flask.
-   - `numpy` & `pandas` - For data processing support.
    - `PyPDF2` & `pdf2image` - For PDF text parsing and OCR extraction.
    - `pytesseract` - For OCR support.
-   - `docx` - For extracting text from Word files.
+   - `python-docx` - For extracting text from Word files.
-   - `LangChain` packages - For LLM (Large Language Model) integrations.
+   - `langchain-openai` - For LLM (Large Language Model) integrations such as OpenAI.

 ---